prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-03-14-largest-rectangular-area-in-a-histogram.md

 * toc
 {:toc .large-only}

+Find the largest rectangular area possible in a given histogram where the largest rectangle can be made of a number of contiguous bars.

 ## 1. Divide and Conquer based solution
 ---

-Find the largest rectangular area possible in a given histogram where the largest rectangle can be made of a number of contiguous bars.
  For simplicity, assume that all bars have same width and the width is 1 unit. <br/>
 For example, consider the following histogram with 7 bars of heights {6, 2, 5, 4, 5, 1, 6}.
-The largest possible rectangle possible is 12 (see the below figure, the max area rectangle is highlighted in red) <br/>
+The largest rectangle possible is 12 (see the below figure). <br/>
 <br/>

 ![histogram_0](/assets/img/data-structures-and-algorithms/largest-rectangular-area-in-a-histogram/histogram_0.png){:width='50%'}
 {:.figure}
 A simple solution is to one by one consider all bars as starting points and calculate area of all rectangles starting with every bar.
 Finally return maximum of all possible areas.
-Time complexity of this solution would be O(n^2).<br/>
+Time complexity of this solution would be $$O(n^2).$$<br/>

 We can use Divide and Conquer to solve this in O(nLogn) time.
 The idea is to find the minimum value in the given array.
 Once we have index of the minimum value, the max area is maximum of following three values. <br/>
 a) Maximum area in left side of minimum value (Not including the min value)
 b) Maximum area in right side of minimum value (Not including the min value)